Pros and Cons of Prepaid Cards and What to Know

 Not Affected by Poor Credit

-Whether your credit score isn’t the best or you want to get the card for someone who can’t have a score yet, like your child – prepaid debit cards might be the solution.
-When you get a prepaid debit card, there is no credit check required.
-As there are no payments, card providers don’t take any risk, which makes issuing prepaid debit cards much easier compared to credit.
+Whether your credit score isn’t the best or you want to get the card for someone who can’t have a score yet, like your child – prepaid cards might be the solution.
+When you get a prepaid card, there is no credit check required.
+As there are no payments, card providers don’t take any risk, which makes issuing prepaid cards much easier compared to credit.

 No Need for a Bank Account

-The prepaid debit card is like a bank account within and in of itself.
+The prepaid card is like a bank account within and in of itself.
 If you can’t or don’t want to open a checking or savings account, a prepaid card could be an alternative to paying bills by check.
 What’s more, it’s a good alternative for those who want to give their kids and teens spending power without potentially hurting their bank accounts.

 Safety and Convenience

-What’s more, once you register your prepaid debit card, the provider is required to offer protection in case of theft or loss under the Consumer Financial Protection Bureau provisions.
+What’s more, once you register your prepaid card, the provider is required to offer protection in case of theft or loss under the Consumer Financial Protection Bureau provisions.

 Easily Tracking Spending

-If you have difficulty managing your finances or want to keep track of how your kids are spending and where – a prepaid debit card can help.
+If you have difficulty managing your finances or want to keep track of how your kids are spending and where – a prepaid card can help.
 With a prepaid card, you can track and monitor your and your family’s spending.

 Automatic Budgeting

-With a hard stop on spending, prepaid debit cards offer the option for automatic budgeting.
+With a hard stop on spending, prepaid bank cards offer the option for automatic budgeting.
 If you have a hard time with impulse purchases or are trying to stick to a strict budget, these cards can prove to be a helpful tool to prevent overspending.

 However, you should know that some prepaid cards allow account holders to overdraft and spend more than the balance.
 For that service, they might charge you a fee.